DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/projects/project-3-mix.md

 ## Equalization

-**1. Apply High Pass Filters:**
+**1. Apply High-Pass Filters:**
    - Start with all tracks playing in your mix.
    - Identify instruments with low-frequency content that might contribute to low-frequency buildup.
 These are typically instruments like bass, kick drum, and potentially some piano or guitar tracks.
    - For each of these instruments, apply a high pass filter to remove unwanted low frequencies.
 Here's how to do it:
      - Select the track or channel of the instrument in Reaper.
-     - Open an ReaEQ plugin or channel strip for that track.
+     - Open a ReaEQ plugin or channel strip for that track.
-     - Locate the high pass filter option.
+     - Locate the high-pass filter option.
      - Set the filter frequency to a point where it removes unnecessary low frequencies without affecting the instrument's tone negatively.
 A common starting point is around 20-40 Hz for most instruments.

 **2. Listen for Masking:**